 - Rib Roast: In our area, it will drop to about $7.98 a pound.

-- Seafood: look for frozen Crab, and Frozen and Raw Shrimp.
+- Seafood: look for fresh or frozen Crab and Shrimp.
 I tend to avoid the platters of Shrimp that are already made up – to me, shrimp is expensive even on sale and these are often more expensive than the frozen and are often bagged and mushy.
-(Frozen shrimp can be thawed overnight in the fridge on several layers of paper towel.
-I like to get the ones that are in the shell – I find them less offensive once thawed.)
+If I buy frozen shrimp, I look for raw in the shell.
+Thawed overnight in the fridge on several layers of paper towel, I find them less offensive.)
 Of course, if you can afford fresh, or it’s local to your area, go for it!

 - Fish: Lent is a great time to pick up budget fish, whether fresh, canned or frozen.
 Stock up on canned Tuna and Salmon for the year.
-(Check out your drug stores for tuna and salmon, too.
-You’ll be surprised at how low the prices are during specials.)
-Fresh Salmon is often $6.99 a pound.
+Check out your drug stores for tuna and salmon, too.
+You’ll be surprised at how low the prices are during specials.
+Fresh Salmon is often $4.99 to $6.99 a pound.

 Poultry: Generally cheapest prior to Thanksgiving, Easter usually has a few specials of it’s own.